Army-Navy Watch Party, Dec 14, 2024

 —————————————————————————————————————–

-The October luncheon was at the Hobnob Restaurant (1221 Ashford Crossing, Dunwoody, GA 30346) near the Perimeter on Friday, October 20th.
+The October luncheon was at the Hobnob Restaurant (1221 Ashford Crossing, Dunwoody, GA 30346) in October 2023

 —————————————————————————————————-

-The May 5th Chapter Luncheon was at a new location: HOBNOB Neighborhood Tavern Dunwoody/Perimeter
+The May 5th, 2023 Chapter Luncheon was at a new location: HOBNOB Neighborhood Tavern Dunwoody/Perimeter

 Bill Donges gave the Atlanta alumni group a presentation about his recent visit to the yard in March 2023.
 Bill took 16 members of the Innovation Academy fencing team to Navy to receive lessons from Hall of Fame fencer Ed Donofrio 73 and to scrimmage the Navy men’s and women’s team.
 It was truly a wonderful experience for his team.
 At Navy the team received a presentation and discussion with 2nd classmen in the cyber security program, an admissions presentation, a yard tour and ate in King Hall one night with the Navy team.
 None of the team knew about the military before the team except Bill’s granddaughter, Anna.
 After the 3 day visit 2 men and 1 woman expressed an interest in Navy and are planning to sign up for next year’s summer camp.
 The team walked the streets in Annapolis and ate breakfast downtown.
 The team fenced in Dahlgren Hall on Saturday and the Alumni team fenced the Navy team on Sunday.